I’ve been writing about inter-generational fairness on the blog for absolutely ages (well, 5 – 6 years, but that’s long

 A recent tweet from the FT’s pensions correspondent (and recently award-winning) Jo Cumbo caught my eye.
 She highlighted the fact that 1.9 million pensioners live in poverty and only half of the 65-plus population are even eligible to pay income tax.
 It led Annie Shaw of respected website Cash Questions to point out the parallels with the younger generation, where some people have money “and others don’t”.
 It begged the follow-up point from Jo that we must avoid the urge to lump people into one homogeneous group, regardless of age.
 She then said: “The intergenerational debate is fueling the wrong discussion; intragenerational inequality just as much an issue.”

 This all stands to reason.
-But we must not forget that inter-generational inequality has actually directly caused intra-generational fairness.
+But we must not forget that inter-generational inequality has actually directly caused intra-generational unfairness.
 The happy accident that has befallen many baby-boomers, where property valuations and final salary pension schemes have often exceeded their wildest expectations, can be starkly contrasted with the limited financial possibilities facing all but a minority of millennials today.

 Young people today have the illusion of choice.
 The ability to do and buy so much for the here and now, but the impossibility of putting down roots for the long-term.
 The availability of credit, the superficial flexibility of renting, the demise of truly bountiful pensions in the workplace, a limitless panorama of consumerism, the futility of saving into anemic accounts with next-to-no interest…all are directing young people away from the standard (some might say old-fashioned) markers of prosperity towards a new, uncertain definition of what it means to be successful and secure today.
 It’s a seismic shift that’s still in its very early stages and we have no idea what the long-term outcome of this will be.
 But I suspect it won’t be good.